 California Historical Society, Historical museum in Yerba Buena District, San Francisco, US

-The organization was founded as a scholarly society and has collected documents and artifacts since the 19th century to record California's development.
-These holdings grew over time to document the many phases and events that shaped the state.
+The organization was founded in the 19th century as a scholarly society to record California's development through collections of documents and artifacts.
+Over time its holdings grew to cover the many phases and events that shaped the state.

 The exhibitions here present stories of California's many different communities through objects, photographs, and written documents spanning different periods.
 You can see how diverse groups of people shaped the state over time.

-The collections include rare sources from the Gold Rush era such as original maps, personal diaries, and photographs from the mid-1800s.
-These materials offer intimate glimpses into the daily lives of those who came seeking gold.
+The collections include rare materials from the Gold Rush era, such as original maps and personal diaries from the mid-1800s.
+These objects shed light on the everyday lives of those who came to California seeking gold, from a firsthand perspective.

 The community of curious travelers